saeed-sufi/ned/README.md

   * define( 'WP_DEBUG_LOG', true );

   * define( 'WP_DEBUG_DISPLAY', false );
+  When new errors are catched, a `debug.log` file will automatically be created in `wp-content` folder.

  * In order to go live with your website, first install **all-in-one wp migration** plugin and export the wp data and import it in your from your admin live wordpress import the data.

+ * In order to load fresh js and css files on each reload of the page, we need to change the version of the file when calling it in `wp_enqueue_scripts`.

 ## How Wordpress works